MCBoarder289/shelf-help/README.md

 * `[render skip]`
 * `[preview skip]`

 I am currently hosting everything right now, and currently on the free plan.
-If it gets more usage, then I'll investigate spending more keep it hosting.
+If it gets more usage, then I'll investigate spending more to improve performance for more users.

 If you feel so inclined and would like to support monetarily, feel free to use the "Buy me a coffee" link above!